 Click the formatting button to open the formatting toolbar.

-You can change print and formatting settings for this chart or update the default settings for the Lyrics & Chords editor.
+You can change print and formatting settings for this chart.
+Organization Administrators can update the default settings for the Lyrics & Chords editor.

 Click the back button in your browser or the top left back arrow to return to the song arrangement page where you'll see your Planning Center Lyrics & Chord charts with the rest of your files.
 Once you've entered lyrics and chords, you'll see Lyrics, Number, and Numeral Charts as arrangement files, and regular chord charts and capo chord charts as key files.